Hinduism in Nepal: List of festivals in Nepal

-Impact of Hinduism in Modern Nepal
+Impact of Hinduism in modern Nepal

 Hindu and Buddhist traditions in Nepal go back more than two millennia.
 In Lumbini, Buddha was born, and Pashupatinath temple in Kathmandu is an old and famous Shiva temple of Hindus.
 Nepal has several other temples and Buddhist monasteries, as well as places of worship for other religious groups.
 Traditionally, Nepalese philosophical thoughts are ingrained with the Hindu and Buddhist philosophical ethos and traditions, which include elements of Kashmir Shaivism, Nyingma School of Tibetan Buddhism, works of Karmacharyas of Bhaktapur, and tantric traditions.
 Tantric traditions are deep rooted in Nepal, including the practice of animal sacrifices.
 Five types of animals, always male, are considered acceptable for sacrifice: water buffalo, goats, sheep, chickens, and ducks.
-Cows are very sacred animals and are never considered acceptable for sacrifice.
+Cows are very sacred animals and are considered as mothers and banned from killing.
 Nepal has been the home of many ancient sites of the Hinduism and is the hub for the tourism for many Hindu pilgrimages.

 Hindu temples

-Before 2007, when Nepal was a Hindu country, the Pashupatinath Temple was considered as the "Temple of the Nepal".
-The Pashupatinath Temple is considered as the most sacred temple for the Hindus of Nepal.
+Before 2007, when Nepal was a Hindu country, the Pashupatinath Temple was considered as the "Temple of Nepal".
+The Pashupatinath Temple is considered as the most sacred temple for the Hindus of Nepal which once used to be Charumati Vihar of Buddhist as Pashupati hold the statue of Great King Virupakshya.

 There are many Hindu temple located in Nepal.
 The notable of them are listed below: